Sonya M. Thorn, MSOL LCSW

 LEAD INTERNATIONAL TRAINER/CONSULTANT

 Sonya M. Thorn, MSOL LCSW was born in Nebraska but has lived in Texas most of her life.
-She resides in San Marcos, TX where she is in close proximity to her mother and 6 grandchildren.
-She is the Chief Executive Officer of Praxis with Integrity Consulting PLLC, Executive Director of the Family Nurturing Center of Texas and Lead Internationally Trainer/Consultant.
-She has facilitated and consults on most Nurturing Parenting Programs.
+She resides in San Marcos, TX where she is in close proximity to her mother and 7 grandchildren.
+She is the Chief Executive Officer of Praxis with Integrity Consulting PLLC, Executive Director of the Nurturing Families Center and the Lead Internationally Trainer / Consultant.
+She has facilitated and consulted on most Nurturing Parenting Programs for 29 years and now is the sole source provider of the most updated Nurturing Families 2nd edition program.

 Mary was born in Gilroy, California.
 Her parents were Mexican migrant workers and she along with her four siblings lived on a labor camp in Hollister and Salinas California for a major part of their childhoods.
 Mary and her family relocated close to relatives in South Texas when she was 12.
 Peñitas/Mission, Texas is where she now calls home.
 She has 27 years of experience with business operations and management in University, School Districts and Legal settings.
 Mary currently serves as the business manager, Crianza con Carino bilingual facilitator and is fidelity implementation specialist for the Family Nurturing Center of Texas (FNC-TX).
 Mary embodies the philosophy of the Nurturing Program and believes this philosophy is in sync with who she is and therefore has carried this philosophy throughout her many career choices.
 Mary was first introduced to the Nurturing Program while working at Texas State University in 2003 where she began bilingual facilitating NPP to parents.
 Mary is also a paralegal and a pastry chef graduating from the Arts Institute of San Antonio.
 She has a passion for child welfare and the impact the legal system plays in family systems.
 Mary is motivated by a passion to serve others on a similar path to a more nurturing and healthier lifestyle.
 She has three AMAZING children (Ashley, Mario & Anai) and is “Gammy” to five BEAUTIFUL grandchildren.